About the Mary Rose Trust

 The Mary Rose’s history is for everyone.
 The museum has been designed to be fully accessible for all our visitors.

 The Mary Rose museum has won over 20 awards for excellence in design, construction, exhibition, conservation, visitor experience, education and innovation.
-The museum is a finalist in the European Museum of the Year which will be announced in May 2015.

 Mary Rose Archaeological Services Ltd (MRAS) is a wholly owned subsidiary of the Mary Rose Trust.
 The purpose of the company is to make available to the archaeological and conservation communities the facilities and experience gained by the Trust as the leading UK museum for maritime archaeology and conservation (UKMCS).